 Instead of ‘simple, repeatable tasks’ job descriptions, we call them ‘pockets of excellence’ instead.

-The brochure looks better, but not much else about how we view people’s roles have changed.
+The brochure looks better, but not much else about how we view people’s roles has changed.

 The world, however, has changed significantly.